Esri/arcgis-maps-sdk-kotlin-samples/add-custom-dynamic-entity-data-source/README.md

 ## Additional information

 In this sample, we iterate through features in a GeoJSON file to mimic messages coming from a real-time feed.
-You can create a custom dyamic entity data source to process any data that contains observations which can be translated into map points (`com.arcgismaps.geometry.Point` objects) with associated `Map<String, Any?>` attributes.
+You can create a custom dynamic entity data source to process any data that contains observations which can be translated into map points (`com.arcgismaps.geometry.Point` objects) with associated `Map<String, Any?>` attributes.

 ## Tags